Santo Domingo cable car: Route

+Line 1 Sabana Perdida

 The route begins at station Eduardo Brito on Line 2 of the Santo Domingo metro, with cable car (Teleférico) station #1 (T1), Gualey Station, encompassing the Los Guandules, Ensanche Espaillat, 24 de Abril, María Auxiliadora and Domingo Savio sectors.

-The second cable car station (T2), Los Tres Brazos Station, encompasses the Jardines del Ozama, Moisés and Las Lilas sectors, passing through the third station (T3), Sabana Perdida Station, for the Los Palmares, Bello Amanecer, Brisas del Este, Brisa de Los Palmares, La Javilla, La Victoria, Sabana Perdida Centro, Villa Blanca, Salomé Ureña, La Barquita Norte, Cerros del Paraíso and Sabana Perdida Norte sectors, arriving at Charles de Gaulle station (T4), in Santo Domingo Norte, for a total distance travelled of 5 kilometers.
+The second cable car station (T2), Los Tres Brazos Station, encompasses the Jardines del Ozama, Moisés and Las Lilas sectors, passing through the third station (T3), Sabana Perdida Station, for the Los Palmares, Bello Amanecer, Brisas del Este, Brisa de Los Palmares, La Javilla, La Victoria, Sabana Perdida Centro, Villa Blanca, Salomé Ureña, La Barquita Norte, Cerros del Paraíso and Sabana Perdida Norte sectors, arriving at Charles de Gaulle station (T4), in Santo Domingo Norte, for a total distance travelled of 5 kilometres.

+Line 2 Los Alcarrizos

+The second line of the Santo Domingo cable car begins at Los Alcarrizos Station (T1), integrated with the national metro network to serve the Los Castillos and Savica sectors.
+From there, it reaches the second station (T2), Las Toronjas, providing transit for residents of Barrio Lindo and surrounding communities, then proceeds to the third station (T3), Puente Blanco, encompassing the Hato Nuevo and Progreso areas.
+The final stop is situated at Los Americanos Station (T4), bringing the total length of the aerial lift system to 4.2 kilometers across the Los Alcarrizos district.

 Stations

-The cable car system of Santo Domingo includes a total of 4 stations in a 5-kilometer route, which is integrated into the urban dynamics of place, through the treatment of public spaces, platforms, green areas and circulation for pedestrians and vehicles.
+The Santo Domingo Cable Car consists of two independent lines integrated into the city’s mass transit network, covering a combined distance of 9.2 kilometers.
+Both lines are designed to integrate with the urban environment through the revitalization of public spaces, pedestrian walkways, and green areas at each terminal.

+Line 1

-The stations are integrated with the Santo Domingo metro via a connecting tunnel between Eduardo Brito Station (L2) and Gualey Station (T1).
+Line 1 serves the northeastern metropolitan area, spanning 5 kilometers.
+It is physically and financially integrated with the Santo Domingo Metro via a pedestrian tunnel connecting Eduardo Brito Station (Line 2) to Gualey Station.